thecenturist/anime-quoter/README.md

 Development - https://dev-animequoter.thecenturist.com

 ## Continous Integration / Continuous Delivery (CI/CD)
-Using Github Actions with a configured Github Runner service on a self-hosted AWS EC2 instance,
+Using Github Actions with a configured Github Runner service on a self-hosted AWS EC2 instance, the workflow is built to deploy new changes to the repository to the Staging URL, then Production after receiving approval.

 ## Project setup
 ```